 Policy and land use decisions play an important role in the creation and enhancement of a healthy community.
 Community planning impacts the health, welfare and long-term vitality of Thornton's residents and businesses.
 In recognition of this, the City strives to facilitate a healthy environment through a variety of long-range planning efforts, including the following.

-LiveWell Colorado's Healthy Eating, Active Living Cities and Towns Campaign
+Nourish Colorado (formerly known as LiveWell Colorado) Healthy Eating, Active Living Cities and Towns Campaign

-In September 2013, Thornton City Council adopted a resolution affirming Thornton's commitment to encouraging healthy opportunities and choices for the community and joining LiveWell Colorado's Healthy Eating, Active Living ("HEAL") Cities and Towns Campaign.
-Through this campaign, LiveWell Colorado, in partnership with the Colorado Municipal League (CML), provides training and technical assistance to help cities adopt policies that improve access to physical activity and healthy food in their communities.
+In September 2013, Thornton City Council adopted a resolution affirming Thornton's commitment to encouraging healthy opportunities and choices for the community and joining LiveWell Colorado's* Healthy Eating, Active Living ("HEAL") Cities and Towns Campaign.
+Through this campaign, the former organization LiveWell Colorado, in partnership with the Colorado Municipal League (CML), provided training and technical assistance to help cities adopt policies that improve access to physical activity and healthy food in their communities.